AsahiLinux/docs/Debian.md

-This pages explains how to install Debian using three different methods: d-i, live and dd.
+This pages explains how to install Debian using three different methods: Debian Installer, livesystem and disk dump.

 # Artefacts
 If you don't want to use the prebuild artefacts, you can build them yourself using the bootstrap.sh script found in [Glanzmanns m1-debian script repository](https://git.zerfleddert.de/cgi-bin/gitweb.cgi/m1-debian)

-# Debian Installer (d-i)
+# Debian Installer
 [Video Recording](https://tg.st/u/m1-d-i.mp4)

 * Prerequisits